Getting Started

 • RECURSIVE CTEs

-• Functions outside the SELECT list: Function calls in WHERE, JOIN, or other clauses
+• Non-immutable functions outside the SELECT list: Stable or volatile function calls in WHERE, JOIN, or other clauses

 Queries that aren’t cached still work — they’re transparently forwarded to the origin with no overhead beyond the proxy hop.